ruiz-m/silicon-gv/ARCHITECTURE.md

 in order to ensure soundness.
-To figure out where and why run-time checks are happening, look for situations where the state has become imprecise (so we're allowed to do optimistic assumption) and where we reach a case where we have to rely on run-time information to verify specifications.
+To figure out where and why run-time checks are happening, look for situations where the state has become imprecise (so we're allowed to do optimistic assumption) and where we reach a case where we have to rely on run-time information to verify specifications (an optimistic assumption has happened).
 </b>

-Here's a diagram of the whole system:

-INSERT DRAWIO DIAGRAM HERE

 ### Overview